 They usually excavate a nest hole out of a termite nest in a tree.

-which is light blue.
-Its back is green and the wings are black with thin
+eye-ring which is light blue.
+Its back is green and the wings are black with thin white lines.

 The female, seen here in photos 3, 4 and 5, is grey rather than green and violet and has more black on the tail but still has the yellow belly and the pale blue eye-ring.